sti-bayern/docker/README.md

 `akilli/base` based PHP 7.1 image.

 Uses the `app` user that is created in the `akilli/base` image.
-It is configured with `opcache.revalidate_freq = 0`, which is not suitable for development (see the `snippets/vhost.conf` in `akilli/nginx` for one of several possibilities to adjust this setting for development).
+It is configured with `opcache.revalidate_freq = 0`, which is not suitable for development (see the `etc/snippets/php.conf` in the `akilli/nginx` repository for one of several possibilities to adjust this setting for development).

 ## Usage